eppye-bots/wiki_for_rtd/configuration/grammars/syntax-params.rst

 Usage and Overriding
 --------------------

-Syntax parameters can be set at different places; these settings override (somewhat luke CSS).
+Syntax parameters can be set at different places; these settings override (somewhat like CSS).
 The order in which overriding is done:

 * default values are in ``bots/grammars.py`` (per editype). **Do not change these values here**